justeattakeaway/pie/apps/pie-docs/src/designers/getting-started/overview.md

 Core components are the pieces we use to create JET products.
 They are owned by PIE designers and are consistent across components, products and pillars.

-They include buttons, labels, chips, input fields, and more.
+They include buttons, labels, chips, input fields and more.

 Our core components are also split into two themes: **PIE 2.0 Light** and **PIE 2.0 Dark**.
 Each theme has its own library, so please check with the PIE team if you're unsure which one to use.